zarf-dev/proposals/0053-bundle-format/README.md

 > A Sigstore bundle is everything required to verify a signature on an artifact.
 This is satisfied by the Verification Material _and_ signature Content.

 Configuration will be exposed for including a Sigstore [Trusted Root](https://docs.sigstore.dev/about/security/#sigstores-trust-root) or the use of the Public Good Sigstore instance Trusted Root embedded in Zarf to enable verification of signed packages without any additional artifacts.
+The embedded Trusted Root is not meant to be the sole authoritative verification material for Zarf; rather it serves as the default verification material to enable the core signing and verification workflow while allowing for any other Trusted Root to be passed in for verification.

 Given a Bundle and a Trusted Root - users will have everything required to perform verification without any connectivity required.